Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: Discussion

 In response to RQ3-a, we have categorised cookie notice accessibility issues including text-only browser issues, keyboard traps, and visual presentation of cookie notices vs. screen reader output.
 We explain each category here.

-\textbf{Text-only browser issues:} WebbIE was used to manually examine the heading contained within a website and its cookie notice.
-We found that 58.7\% of the websites contained headings that could be useful for navigation, 15.2\% containing basic headings and 26.0\% containing no headings at all.
+\textbf{Text-only Browser Issues:} WebbIE was used to manually examine the heading contained within a website and its cookie notice.
+We found that 58.7\% of the websites contained headings that could be useful for navigation, 15.2\% contained basic headings and 26.0\% contained no headings at all.
 Only 2.9\% of websites contained headings throughout their cookie notice, with 17.1\% having a heading at the start.
-A number of cookie notices did not appear when using WebbIE, this is most likely due to WebbIE being built using the Microsoft Web Browser object which gives a program its own internal IE \cite{kingBlindPeopleWorld2004}.
+Several cookie notices did not appear when using WebbIE, this is most likely due to WebbIE being built using the Microsoft Web Browser object which gives a program its own internal IE \cite{kingBlindPeopleWorld2004}.
 In June 2022, Microsoft officially ended support for IE for some OSs \cite{lifecycleFAQInternet}.
 It is therefore likely that web pages stopped supporting IE due to it being a legacy browser, and this caused these websites not to work with WebbIE.

-\textbf{Keyboard traps:} It was found that 77.1\% of websites that contained cookie notices were keyboard navigable when using NVDA.
+\textbf{Keyboard Traps:} It was found that 77.1\% of websites that contained cookie notices were keyboard navigable when using NVDA.
 The most common problem found was having to intervene and use a mouse, an option that is not feasible for people with VI.
 There were two main times when a mouse was needed.
-Firstly, to get NVDA to read the cookie notice, as some websites required the user to click on the cookie notice to interact with it.
+Firstly, to get NVDA to read the cookie notice, some websites require the user to click on the cookie notice to interact with it.
 The other issue was escaping the cookie notice as there were websites that trapped the user in the cookie notice.
 This directly contradicts the WCAG success criteria 2.1.2, which is rated at level A. Whereas when using JAWS 82.9\% of websites that contained cookie notices were keyboard navigable.
 Due to how JAWS operates a higher number of privacy policies could be read, with fewer of them creating a keyboard trap.
 This is most likely due to how different screen readers handle CSS code differently \cite{webaimScreenReadersCSS2017}.
 This is an example of these privacy-enhancing technologies, required under the GDPR, directly impacting the usability of websites for people with VIs.
 Further work is still needed on this topic, however, this links directly to our suggestions in Section 8.3 arguing the need for accessibility and privacy requirements to act in harmony for the benefit of all users.